950288/950288/README.md

 # Cosmic Citizen - 95028 🚀

-### I'm a student at 🏫 Zhejiang University of Technology, diving deep into the vast ocean of Bioinformatics, where the DNA of life meets the digital realm. 🧬
+### I am an undergraduate student at 🏫 Zhejiang University of Technology, deeply immersed in the fascinating intersection where AI meets Life Sciences, driving the frontiers of biomedical research forward. 🧬🤖

 Passionate about: